JulioCandela1993/ImageRecognition_GoogleCloud/README.md

             yield response.follow(next_page, callback=self.parse)
 ```

-#### The json result for the first image shown before depicts accurately many of its elements.
-The llama and Guanaco are animals from highlands, specifically that part of Peru, and Grassland, Highland, Pasture which is part of Machu Pichu landscape.
+#### The json result for the first image shown before depicts accurately many of its elements:
+- The llama and Guanaco are similar animals from highlands, specifically that part of Peru.
+- Grassland, Highland, Pasture which is part of Machu Pichu landscape.

 ```python
 {